The cohomological Hall algebra of a preprojective algebra: Introduction

 After an earlier version of this paper appeared on arXiv, in the course of studying the semicanonical bases and an analogue of the Kac polynomial, a similar notion of CoHA for preprojective algebra was introduced in \cite{RS}, although the results in the present paper were not included in {\it loc. cit.} except for Theorem~\ref{thmInt_A} in the case when $A$ is the Borel-Moore homology.

 Shortly after an earlier version of the current paper, which contains Theorems~\ref{ThmIntr:Yangian} for the Dynkin case and \cite[Theorem~A]{YZ16}, appeared on arXiv, a conjecture about a relation between Yangian and critical CoHA for more general cases was independently proposed by Davison \cite{D}.
-Inspired by Davison's conjecture, the authors, based on the same method as in the Dynkin case, proved Theorems~\ref{ThmIntr:Yangian} in the current generality.
-It turns out that \cite[Theorem~5.5.1]{MO} significantly simplifies our argument for $\fg_Q$ outside of the Dynkin case.